Of the Red, the Light, and the Ayakashi: Game

 The original visual novel was released as a PC game on 3 May 2011.
 It was created by the dōjin group HaccaWorks*, a group consisting of Kanan Misaki, Mizuki Satoru, Yumi Riku, Yumekagami Misaki, and Warabe Yuta.
 The theme song, "Aka Kakushi" (朱隠し), was performed by Akiko Shikata of Frontier Works.
-It was later re-released for PlayStation Portable in 2014.
+It was later re-released for PlayStation Portable in 2014 with added voice acting.
+The game was published internationally on the Nintendo Switch by Dramatic Create, a brand of HuneX, under the name on February 29, 2024.'

 Manga

 A manga adaptation by Nanao was serialized in Media Factory's Monthly Comic Gene from 15 February 2012 to 15 June 2016.
 The series is licensed for English publication in North America by Yen Press.